Auditory Processing Disorders

 If you are interested in learning more about APD, visit www.ncapd.org.
 This is the website of the National Coalition on Auditory Processing Disorders of which Dr. Lucker is President, Co-Founder, and Chairman of the Board and contains valuble information, including Dr. Lucker’s coauthored APD Simulation and electronic publications concerning APD.

-Dr. Lucker provides comprehensive assessments of APD and language for children, adolescents and adults at Ashburn Psychological Services.
+Dr. Lucker provides comprehensive assessments of APD and language for children, adolescents and adults at Ashburn Psychological and Psychiatric Services.

 Please contact us to schedule a consultation.